-The Streets Superintendent shall monitor the County's compliance where operational concerns relating to odor, litter or mud tracking exist, shall document recurring nuisance problems, and shall seek cooperative solutions to problems involving complaints.
+The Streets Superintendent shall monitor the County's compliance where nuisance impacts relating to odor, litter or mud tracking exist, shall document recurring nuisance problems, and shall seek cooperative solutions to problems involving complaints.
 When the Streets Superintendent communicates in writing with either the County or the complainant, the other party shall receive a copy of this written communication.

-1. Individual Complaints (Level I).
-A Level I Complaint is defined as a single or isolated condition that is not an environmental or health risk and is able to be corrected with appropriate response from the County, generally within business hours.
-A list of conditions and required response actions and timelines from the County for Level I Complaints is included in Attachment F. Level I Complaints have the potential to and may be submitted by a single person, a municipality, or another entity by means of the online reporting system, phone, e-mail or verbally.
+- 1. Individual Complaints (Level I).
+A Level I Complaint is defined as a singular or isolated condition that is not an environmental or health risk and is able to be corrected with appropriate response from the County, generally within business hours.
+A list of nuisance conditions and required response actions and timelines from the County for Level I Complaints is included in Attachment F. Level I Complaints have the potential to and may be submitted by a single person, a municipality, or another entity by means of the online reporting system, phone, e-mail or verbally.
 If a Level I Complaint is submitted to the City, Town, or Village, the complaint shall be submitted to the Department as soon as reasonably practical.
-Level I Complaints will be tracked and documented by the County.

-- 2. Multiple Party, Ongoing or Priority Complaints (Level II).
+Level I Complaints will be tracked and documented by the County. - 2.
+Multiple Party, Ongoing or Priority Complaints (Level II).
+Nuisance conditions can be exacerbated by conditions such as wind, heat, humidity, rain, or other environmental factors or Facility conditions and have the potential to impact a greater number of people for a more prolonged period of time.

 A Level II Complaint is defined as a condition that impacts an increased number of residents or is an ongoing or unresolved issue which requires prompt attention or additional resources from the County.
-A complaint will be elevated to Level II under the following circumstances: - a.
-Five or more members of the public submit complaints to the County, City, Town or Village of n single operational concern within a 48 hour period. - b.
-The Streets Superintendent substantiates the complaint and elevates the issue to a Level II Complaint. - c.
+A complaint will be elevated to Level II under the following circumstances:

+- a.
+Five or more residents, Course users, or members of the public submit complaints to the County, City, Town or Village of a nuisance condition. - b.
+A single nuisance condition occurs for more than 3 days of a consecutive 7 day period. - c.
+The Streets Superintendent substantiates the complaint and elevates the issue to a Level II Complaint. - d.
 A Level I Complaint has not been resolved within the required timeframe included in Attachment F.

-A list of conditions, required response actions, and timelines from the County for Level I and Level II Complaints is included in Attachment F.
+A list of nuisance conditions, required response actions and timelines from the County for Level I and Level II Complaint is included in Attachment F.

-For complaints that are submitted directly to the County and rise to Level II Complaints the Director, or their designee, shall also notify the Streets Superintendent of the complaint and the steps the County will take to resolve the complaint and when the complaint has been resolved.
+For complaints that are submitted directly to the County and rise to Level II Complaints the Director, or their designee, must also notify the Streets Superintendent of the complaint and the steps the County will take to resolve the complaint and when the complaint has been resolved.
 The Village and Town designees shall also be notified if the Level II Complaint involves a resident of their respective communities.